Printer's Self-Test - LF/FF + Power-On (Draft) or Load/Eject + Power-On (NLQ)

 What is micro-adjustment used for?

-What are the most commonly used escape codes for the EPSON ESC/P mode?
+What are the most commonly used escape codes?

 When printing from MS-DOS applications, I'm getting italic characters instead of lines.